-In April 2018, A.M.
+In May 2019, A.M.
 Best affirmed our insurance financial strength rating of A+ and the outlook for the rating is stable.
-In August 2018, S&P affirmed our insurance financial strength rating of A+ and the outlook for the rating is stable.
-In August 2018, Moody's affirmed our insurance financial strength rating of A1 and the outlook for the rating is stable.
+In July 2019, Moody's downgraded our insurance financial strength rating to A2 from A1 reflecting Moody's shift to a more standard single rating level positive adjustment for subsidiary company ratings and the outlook for the rating is stable.
+In December 2019, S&P Global affirmed our insurance financial strength rating of A+ and the outlook for the rating is stable.

 ALIC and its life insurance subsidiaries prepare their statutory-basis financial statements in conformity with accounting practices prescribed or permitted by the insurance department of the applicable state of domicile.
 Statutory surplus is a measure that is often used as a basis for determining dividend paying capacity, operating leverage and premium growth capacity, and it is also reviewed by rating agencies in determining their ratings.
-As of December 31, 2018, ALIC's statutory surplus was \$3.47 billion compared to \$3.41 billion as of December 31, 2017.
+As of December 31, 2019, ALIC's statutory surplus was \$3.81 billion compared to \$3.47 billion as of December 31, 2018.

 The National Association of Insurance Commissioners ("NAIC") has developed financial relationships or tests known as the Insurance Regulatory Information System to assist state insurance regulators in monitoring the financial condition of insurance companies and identifying companies that require special attention or actions by state insurance regulators.
 The NAIC analyzes financial data provided by insurance companies using prescribed ratios, each with defined "usual ranges".
 Additional regulatory scrutiny may occur if a company's ratios fall outside the usual ranges for four or more of the ratios.
-None of the insurance companies had more than two ratios outside of the usual ranges.
+None of the insurance companies had more than three ratios outside of the usual ranges.